Karl Spindler (naval officer)

-Karl Spindler (1887-1951) was a German naval officer who was involved in an arms smuggling operation intended to equip Irish rebels as part of the Easter Rising of 1916.
+Karl Spindler (1887-1951) was an Imperial German Navy officer who was involved in an arms smuggling operation intended to equip the Irish nationalists planning the Easter Rising of 1916.

 Early life

 Spindler was born in the small town of Königswinter, near Cologne, Germany on 29 May 1887, the son of a quarry owner, Hubert Spindler, and his wife Elise (née Fuchs).
 At an early age Spindler decided to go to sea rather than to join the family business, serving for a period as a watch officer on a Lloyd Line steamship.
 He subsequently enlisted in the marine school in Bremen and the naval academy in Sonderburg (now in Denmark, but then in Germany).
 He served on several ships of the German Imperial Navy and at the outbreak of the Great War, he was commanding the Polarstern, a guardship for the port of Wilhelmshaven.

 Naval career

 On 20 March 1916, Spindler was given command of a merchant ship named the Libau, falsely renamed Aud, a Norwegian freighter of similar appearance, and selected a crew of 5 officers and 22 men.
 The Libau was to smuggle a cargo of captured Russian weapons and a passenger, Roger Casement, a former British government official, as part of a plan to assist Irish republicans in staging what would later become known as the Easter Rising.

 Spindler travelled to Berlin for further orders and met Casement.
 However, Casement preferred to travel onboard the submarine which would accompany the Libau.
-Casement was later set ashore by the submarine at Banna Strand in Co.
-Kerry via a small collapsible boat.
+Casement was later set ashore by the submarine at Banna Strand in County Kerry via a small collapsible boat.
 Casement soon arrested on Good Friday, 21 April 1916, and imprisoned in the Tower of London on charges of high treason.
 He was subsequently found guilty and executed by hanging at Pentonville Prison on 3 August 1916.